Address: 1644 N. McKinley St., Arlington, VA 22205 (new location!)

 Web Site: http://stratford.apsva.us

 Preparation for adult community living is the primary goal of the Stratford Program.
 In order to achieve this goal, a wide range of programs are developed to address each student’s needs.
-Areas of instruction are based on vocational skills, community skills, academics, communication, leisure and recreation and other independent skills.
-Several students participate in programs outside the school setting to provide real life experiences to develop skills.
+Areas of instruction are based on vocational and community skills, daily living skills, communication, leisure, recreation and other independent skills.